M-ilkins/react-facts/README.md

 #React Facts project
-Currently using CodeCademy, Docs, and YouTube (in this case) FreeCodeCamp React video course.
+Currently using Codecademy, Docs, and YouTube (in this case) FreeCodeCamp React video course.
 Just getting more familiar with React and understanding components!
 A simple static site (: